How Long Does it Take to Detox from Heroin?

 By day six of heroin detox, you may still experience problems with insomnia and loss of appetite, but the worst of your symptoms will most likely be over.
 Since heroin interferes with receptors in your brain that control feelings of pleasure and reward, you may suffer from anxiety and/or depression after quitting.
 However, most heroin detox centers offer counseling services that help you overcome these psychological challenges so you can leave detox or rehab completely free of heroin addiction.

 If you’ve been struggling with heroin addiction, understand you’re not alone in your fight to get clean.
-Call our 24/7 confidential helpline at 800-483-2193(Who Answers?) to consult with an experienced drug abuse counselor about your options for heroin detox and addiction treatment.
+Call 866-351-3840(Who Answers?) to learn more about your options for heroin detox and addiction treatment.

 - U.S. National Library of Medicine.
 (2016).
 Opiate and Opioid Withdrawal.